Top Kid-Friendly Picks In The Sydney Hills District

 There are some awesome parks and playgrounds in the Sydney Hills!
-Our top picks are the Fred Caterson Reserve in Castle Hill which is a large multi-sports facility covering 58 hectares!
+Check out the brand new playgrounds (yes not one, but three!) in the Gables Box Hill precinct.
+They are just the cutest.
+Our other top picks are the Fred Caterson Reserve in Castle Hill which is a large multi-sports facility covering 58 hectares!
 You’ll find soccer fields, tennis courts, a BMX track, kid’s playground and a remote control car track.
 The Marramarra National Park in Canoelands is one of Hawkesburys best kept secrets- get in the Aussie spirit with bushwalking, camping, or check out some Aboriginal heritage sites.
 The Rouse Hill Regional park is a top pick for locals and their dogs, with swings, slides, a maze, playhouses and a rope bridge for kids to play on.
 Check out Wiseman’s Ferry Park for a bite to eat at the kiosk, a picnic, and electric and wooden BBQ’s.

 Animals Parks & Farms